 2 cups semi-sweet chocolate chips – high quality

-Fashion the dough into 4 logs on baking sheet.
+Fashion the dough into 4 logs on baking sheet (or 2 each on 2 smaller sheets).

 Bake for 20-25 minutes or unit logs are slightly brown.